TheKents0209/cups-munbyn/README.md

 ## Deployment

-Since this probably won't be published in Unraids CA you need to retrieve repository and add all the Docker variables yourself. **PLEASE NOTE THAT DRAG-AND-DROP FEATURE USES pdfcrop AUTOMATIC CROP**
+Since this probably won't be published in Unraids CA you need to retrieve repository and add all the Docker variables yourself.

 You can pick the name yourself, I've gone ahead a named my container munbyn-cups